The best Minecraft mods for glorious new worlds

 Minecraft build ideas: What to build next

-Choices are unlimited, with practically every single mod category bursting at the seams with picks that range from basic quality of life updates to turning Minecraft into practically a whole new game.
+Choices are vast, with every category bursting at the seams with mods that range from basic quality of life updates to turning Minecraft into practically a whole new game.
 Mods can tear your game down to the bones and rebuild it into entirely new experiences, or just let you fine tune your existing Minecraft block palette to get it just right.

 We've selected all the best mods to will make your next world more accessible, more mystical, or just way more complex—regardless of what your preference is.

-This list of the best Minecraft mods has been updated for 2024, with all the best modpacks and standalone mods you can play right now.
+This list of the best Minecraft mods has been updated for the end of 2024, with all the best modpacks and standalone mods you can play right now.

 Best Minecraft mod packs